GameParrot/mcpelauncher-patches/README.md

 `_ZNK11AppPlatform10getEditionEv` - Returns win10, allowing for world export
 `_ZNK11AppPlatform27getDefaultNetworkMaxPlayersEv` - Allows for up to 8 players by default to match windows

+## Fullscreen
+To get the fullscreen toggle to show, you will have to use the Fullscreen option resource pack (`Fullscreen option.mcpack`)

 ## Building
 `PATH_TO_NDK="/path/to/ndk"`
 - x86